AcademySoftwareFoundation/OpenTimelineIO/README.md

 --------

 OpenTimelineIO is an interchange format and API for editorial cut information.
-OTIO is not a container format for media, rather it contains information about the order and length of cuts and references to external media.
+OTIO contains information about the order and length of cuts and references to external media.
+It is not however, a container format for media.

 For integration with applications, the core OTIO library is implemented in C++ and provides an in-memory data model, as well as library functions for